NomadicWeb/skatedate/README.md

 skatedate
 ========================================================

 We are making a service that will help skateboarders.
-The name sucks and it's not anywhere near done yet.
-Oh well.

 ========================================================